Bonnie’s Balm Healing Salve is one way that I reduce and minimize the effects of wet feet. Read this blog post for a fuller explanation.

 - Minimizing the amount of moisture that the outer layer of skin will absorb, thereby reducing the severity of the maceration/pruning.
 The Salve does not seem to clog pores, however, which would cause other problems.

 - Keeping the skin moisturized, thereby minimizing the likelihood that the skin will crack as it dries out.

-How to apply Climbers Salve for best results
+How to apply Healing Salve for best results

 Apply Healing Salve before your feet get wet, ideally hours before.
 If you apply it after your feet are wet, or immediately before they get wet, the effectiveness is very limited.
 Normally, applying Climbers Salve is one of my nighttime housekeeping chores, along with looking at tomorrow’s maps and separating out tomorrow’s daytime food.

 - After drying my feet thoroughly, perhaps with the help of a warm fire, I coat the bottom of my feet with Healing Salve and rub it in, paying special attention to the rim of my heel and my forefoot, which seem to suffer the worst when wet.